After-school schemes are for children from approximately six to ten years old, i.e. children from kindergarten to year 4 (class 3).

 The municipality can make a free place available if you and the family need it for financial or social reasons.
 This means that you or the family can either have the entire fee for the place at the institution paid, or part of the fee.
-You can apply to the municipality for a full or partial free place if your household jointly earns less than DKK 563,799 per year (2020).
-If you are a single parent or if there are additional children under 18 living at home, the minimum income is increased.
+You can apply to the municipality for a full or partial free place if your household jointly earns less than DKK 576,800 per year (2021).
+If you are a single parent or if there are additional children under 18 living at home, the maximum income is increased.

 You should apply digitally.
 If you are not able to make the application yourself via the internet, you can get help at your local council offices or at the library.

 Free place for therapy reasons

 If you have a child with substantial and lasting reduced physical or mental ability to function for reasons of therapy in one of the municipal day-care centres, the municipality will give you an additional subsidy.
 This is called a free place subsidy for therapy reasons.

 The municipality will also offer a financial subsidy if it is important for the child to take part in an after-school scheme for social and educational reasons, but you or your family cannot afford to pay yourselves.
 This is called a free place subsidy for socio-educational reasons.